NFDI-Jupyter/services/docs/authentication_IAM4NFDI.md

 If not sure which AAI to choose, ask your institution/community about their AAI affiliation, or use Helmholtz AAI, as many institutions are connected to it and it also offers log in via GitHub, Google, ORCID.

-For more information on the **NFDI infrastructure proxy** implemented in [IAM4NFDI](https://base4nfdi.de/projects/iam4nfdi), is connected to all expected AAIs (see https://doc.nfdi-aai.de/infraproxy/), Jupyter4NFDI will switch to this AAI solution.

 ## Example: Log in via Helmholtz AAI